 You will need a hard plate drill or two to break the grub screw as its hard grade steel, drill using slow drill speed with plenty of force!

 Once the grub screw is out of the picture the lock can be opened with a flat blade screwdriver.
 It may take a little force as the end of the grub screw may remain in tact but will fall loose quite easilly.

 Proof that it works: A jammed/broken key situation, it required a little drilling in the keyway just to make room for the screwdriver blade

-> My brother in law gave me a few abloy knockoff cam locks a while back to see if there was a better way to open them quickly, without running a huge drill down the center and ripping out the guts.
+A relative; a locksmith for a large gaming firm gave me a few abloy knockoff cam locks a while back to see if there was a better way to open them quickly, without running a huge drill down the center and ripping out the guts.

-> As most rear tensioning disk detainers these little locks were almost impossible to pick so a neat destructive bypass technique was needed.
+As most rear tensioning disk detainers these little locks were almost impossible to pick so a neat destructive bypass technique was needed.